gbmhunter/blog/content/programming/languages/rust/running-rust-on-microcontrollers/_index.md

 $ cargo flash --chip STM32F042C4Tx
 ```

 Another nice thing about cargo and embedded is that the community seems to have settled onto a structured way of organizing various firmware-related libraries.

-TODO: Add image.
+This includes:

+* **Peripheral Access Crates (PACs):** Contains the minimal naming of memory-mapped registers that control microcontroller peripherals.
+* **Architecture Support Crate:** Contains APIs to control the CPU and peripherals that are shared across a CPU architecture (e.g. API for controlling interrupts, system ticks).
+* **Hardware Abstraction Layers (HALs):** Wraps up the PAC registers into easy-to-use peripheral APIs such as `uart.init()`, `uart.write_byte()`, `adc.read_value()`, e.t.c.
+Although not unique to Rust, we might expect better standardization of the HALs in Rust because of `embedded-hal`'s effort to keep it consistent across MCU families.
+In C/C++, the API of the HAL is usually unique to either the MCU family (STM32, SAMD, e.t.c) or the framework (Arduino, mbed, e.t.c).
+* **Board Support Crate:** This crate is built for a specific PCB project that contains the microcontroller.
+The Board Support Crate uses the HAL and creates appropriately named instances of HAL objects according to how the MCU is connected to the physical world.
+It's an optional extra crate that is a good idea if you are designing a board to be used by many people for many different proposes.
+For a single-use project, the extra overhead of creating a board support crate might not be worth it, and instead you can bundle this code inside the Application.
+* **Real-time Operating System (RTOS):**
+* **Application:**

+This structure is shown in the image below:

+{{% figure src="crate-structure-for-embedded-rust.png" width="1000px" caption="The hierarchical crate structure for an embedded Rust firmware project." %}}

 ## Rust Architecture Support